Jeff Blashill: No Red Wings have been tested for coronavirus

 But Blashill emphasized there is separation between where the NBA and NHL players and coaching staffs congregate.

 “We do have totally separate spaces,” said Blashill, adding the two teams are rarely there together.
-“I haven’t run across a Detroit Pistons coach or player I my time of going back and forth from my office to our parking area.
+“I haven’t run across a Detroit Pistons coach or player in my time of going back and forth from my office to our parking area.

 “To say we come in contact with each other would be false.”